-Based on the profit of the year ended December 31, 2020, the Company estimated the amounts of the employees' compensation and remuneration to directors for the year ended December 31, 2020 to be 1.5% of profit of the current year and 0% of profit of the current year, respectively, recognized as employee benefits expense.
-Differences between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors resolved to distribute employees' compensation in the form of stocks, the number of stocks distributed was calculated based on the closing price one day earlier than the date of resolution.
+Based on the profit of the year ended December 31, 2021, the Company estimated the amounts of the employees' compensation and remuneration to directors for the year ended December 31, 2021 to be 1.5% of profit of the current year and 0% of profit of the current year, respectively, recognized as employee benefits expense.
+Differences between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors would be recognized in profit or loss of the subsequent year.
+If the Board of Directors resolved to distribute employees' compensation in the form of stocks, the number of stocks distributed was calculated based on the closing price one day earlier than the date of resolution.

-A resolution was passed at a board of directors meeting held on March 18, 2021 to distribute NT\$11,000 thousand and NT\$0 thousand in cash as employees' compensation and remuneration to directors of 2020, respectively.
-No material differences existed between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors for the year ended December 31, 2020.
+A resolution was passed at a board of directors meeting held on March 10, 2022 to distribute NT\$18,500 thousand and NT\$0 thousand in cash as employees' compensation and remuneration to directors of 2020, respectively.
+No material differences existed between the estimated amount and the actual distribution of the employees' compensation and remuneration to directors for the year ended December 31, 2021.